New Park at Linden Avenue & Pine Avenue

 • 1993 - Gasoline and waste oil underground storage tanks were removed in 1993, and an environmental case was opened and overseen by San Mateo County Groundwater Protection Program

-• 1993 to 2001- 440 tons of contaminated soil were removed from the property and groundwater samples were collected routinely
+• 1993 to 2001- 440 cubic yards of contaminated soil were removed from the property and groundwater samples were collected routinely

 • 2001 - San Mateo County closed the case under Regional Water Board guidance for low risk fuel sites in 2001 as it was deemed safe for public use